National Planning Achievement Awards 2017

 Arlington County, Virginia

 For more than 50 years, Arlington County's General Land Use Plan has served as a guide for the county's smart growth journey.
-During this period, the Virginia county has transitioned from a suburban, auto-centric collection of neighborhoods to one of the country's most recognized examples of smart-growth, sustainable, and transit-oriented development while reducing commercial sprawl and conserving the quality and diversity of neighborhoods.
+During this period, Virginia County has transitioned from a suburban, auto-centric collection of neighborhoods to one of the country's most recognized examples of smart-growth, sustainable, and transit-oriented development while reducing commercial sprawl and conserving the quality and diversity of neighborhoods.

-Arlington County, home to more than 222,800 residents and nearly 222,300 employees, has successfully planned for seven mixed-use, walkable, and bicycle-friendly Metro transit villages.
+Arlington County, home to more than 222,800 residents and nearly 222,300 employees has successfully planned for seven mixed-use, walkable, and bicycle-friendly Metro transit villages.
 High-density development is concentrated in two Metro corridors and accommodates 36 million square feet of office space, 6 million square feet of retail space, and over 47,000 residential units.

-Zoning and financing tools encourage development of affordable housing and enable amendments to site plans to allow creative and adaptive reuse of vacant office buildings.
+Zoning and financing tools encourage the development of affordable housing and enable amendments to site plans to allow creative and adaptive reuse of vacant office buildings.
 The tools routinely assess the need for community benefits.
 To maintain its commitment to the smart growth process, the county conducts a public review process every five years to assess the performance of the General Land Use Plan.

 National Planning Achievement Award for Public Outreach — Gold